The poetics and politics of national commemoration in Africa

 Svenja Haberecht’s research on the independence jubilee in Burkina Faso is concerned with the tensions between official commemorative events and unofficial practices of remembering.
 A central question is: who on this occasion remembers the nation’s history and how is it recounted?
 Which historical phases and personalities are considered to be important to Burkinabé identity and therefore worth remembering, and which personalities are forgotten (for political or other reasons)?
 Particular attention is paid to the negotiation of a ‘collective memory’ among various political parties, labour unions and civil society initiatives as well as the (re)production of national identity in the context of the independence day celebrations.

-Godwin Kornes is analysing the complex interdependencies of state-sponsored memory politics and local commemorative practice in Namibia.
-Based on a close reading of national and regional memory events his research is dealing with the question of how the narrative of liberation is adopted and told by various actors and mnemonic communities.
-Here, it is especially the respective strategies of inscribing these commemorative practices into the two dominant lieux de mémoire – “independence” and “the struggle for liberation” – which will be the focus of this study.
-For this, a theory of the nation is necessary which can take into account and accommodate the contested memory of multiple mnemonic communities not as a contradiction or crisis, but as a constitutive feature of nation building in a young, postcolonial nation-state such as Namibia.
-The subsequent debates on the nature of heroism, the construction of national museums and appropriate memorial sites, or the struggle’s legacy of violence, allow fascinating insights on post-apartheid Namibia as a ,nation in the making‘.
-Chapters focus on the commemorative calendar of national holidays, with a special focus on the 20th anniversary of independence in 2010; the development and curation of the Independence Memorial Museum in Windhoek; the commemoration of communal liberation history in Hoachanas; the restitution of human remains from Germany.
+Godwin Kornes is analysing the complex interdependencies of state-sponsored memory politics and communal commemorative practice in Namibia.
+Based on a close reading of national and regional memory events, his research is dealing with the question of how the narrative of liberation is appropriated, framed and retold by various actors and mnemonic communities.
+Here, it is especially the respective strategies of inscribing these commemorative practices into the two dominant lieux de mémoire – “independence” and “the struggle for liberation” – which is at the center of this study.
+For this, a theory of the nation is necessary which can accommodate the contested memories of multiple mnemonic communities, not as a contradiction or crisis but as a constitutive feature of nation building in a young, postcolonial nation-state such as Namibia.
+The subsequent debates on the nature of heroism, the construction of national museums and appropriate memorial sites, or the struggle’s legacy of violence, allow fascinating insights on post-apartheid Namibia as a ‘nation in the making’.
+Chapters focus on the commemorative calendar of national holidays, with a special focus on the 20th anniversary of independence in 2010; the development and curation of the North Korean built Independence Memorial Museum in Windhoek; the commemoration of communal liberation history in Hoachanas; the restitution of human remains from Germany.

 Konstanze N‘Guessan is studying the politics and poetics of national remembering in Côte d’Ivoire.
 Following the introduction of a multi-party political system in 1990 and the death of the country’s first president in 1993, a new generation of politicians is grappling to find an appropriate way to deal with the legacy of Houphouët-Boigny.
 Against the backdrop of the end of the Ivoirian economic boom the current president Gbagbo, now in his tenth year of office, is attempting to ‘refound’ the nation, particularly by loosening what have traditionally been close ties to France.
 This has provoked sharp criticism from those loyal to the Houphouëtist legacy.
 The focus of this research endeavour is the question of the narrative, performative and iconographic (dis)continuities of national remembering.
 Particular attention is given to the ‘blind spots’ of the official celebrations and counter-celebrations and to the competing meanings that are accorded to historical events in the context of current political debates.